open-feature/open-feature-operator/README.md

 ### Running the operator locally

-#### Pull the "schemas" submodule

-1. `git submodule update --init --recursive`

-Note: you can update the submodule with `git submodule update --recursive --remote`

 #### Create a local cluster with cert manager and our operator

 1. Create a local cluster with MicroK8s or Kind (forward requests from your localhost:30000 to your cluster, see MicroK8s/Kind doc)